-- controlled and controlling entities are interchangeable ("non-dualism"); and - the homogeneity of the cellular organization makes the architecture highly scalable.
+- the control is distributed throughout the system; - controlled and controlling entities are interchangeable ("non-dualism" ); and - the homogeneity of the cellular organization makes the architecture highly scalable .

 By properly utilizing these features, a variety of behaviors can be realized in circuits built on the Cell Matrix.
-The following is a partial list of some of the areas where the Cell Matrix is particularly well-suited:
+The following is a partial list of some of the areas where the Cell Matrix is well-suited: